Rohan-Yelandur/AI-Learns-Snake/README.md

 To test a previously trained model:

 Change the MODEL_NAME variable in 'run_model.py' to change which saved model you run.
+In 'run_model.py' change the SPEED variable to adjust training speed.
 ```bash
 python run_model.py
 ```